bradypp/personal-website/src/content/home/projects/xy-digital/index.md

 A lightning fast and stylish modern website perfect for showcasing a digital agencies work and experience.

-Since it's built using Next.js, an optimized version of each page is generated at build time with most data already queried from Prismic.io before any user request.
+Built using Next.js, an optimized version of each page is generated at build time with most data already queried from Prismic.io before any user request.

-I enjoyed using the lightweight CSS framework Tailwind CSS for the styling along with Framer Motion for the more advanced animations.